 We have been so happy to join the PBS community truly it's such a sense of family and community at this school.
 It's great to be a part of everything no odd man out syndrome here everyone working together to make the lives of students and their families better!
 The best IEP experience(s) we have ever had I love hearing about all the POSITIVE strides my child makes rather than hyper focusing on challenges.

 Paul B. Stephens ESE Center is a public high school in Clearwater.
-The principal of Paul B. Stephens ESE Center is MS. GAIL L COX and can be contacted at firstname.lastname@example.org.
-205 students go to Paul B. Stephens ESE Center and are mostly White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
-10% of the Paul B. Stephens ESE Center students have "limited English proficiency."
-93% of the 205 students here get reduced lunch prices.
+The principal of Paul B. Stephens ESE Center is MS. GAIL COX, whose e-mail is email@example.com.
+205 students go to Paul B. Stephens ESE Center and identify mostly as White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
+10% of the Paul B. Stephens ESE Center students are "limited in English proficiency."
+93% of the 205 students here are paying reduced lunch prices.
 The student to teacher ratio at Paul B. Stephens ESE Center is 6:1.
-Ewes-Eckerd Leadership Program is one of the nearest high schools.
+Newpoint Charter School is one of the nearest high schools.

 |Native American or Native Alaskan||0%||0.3%|

 |Students eligible for free or reduced-price lunch program||93%||25%|

 Excellent ESE school in Pinellas County Florida.
 Great ASD program.
 Very capable staff and awesome administrator!